Neon:PrairieLand

 You'll also see later on, in my bit, about my father-in-law's sermon – these prejudices also extend to anyone who is not politically conservative to the same extent as him.
 You differ the slightest, and you are viewed as “a dirty liberal and/or heathen.”

 Don't believe me?
-Look at his older Facebook posts.
+Look at his Facebook posts.
+They are often angry and hate-fuelled.

-It is funny that people can use the Holy Spirit as an excuse to be disobedient and not follow the will of God.
+It is funny how people can use the Holy Spirit as an excuse to be disobedient and not follow God's will.

 As I process and write about all of the above, this is my major takeaway (so far):